-For the markets, failure to rescind the healthcare bill will only have short-term ramifications, but will not have nefarious effects on more important bills such as tax reforms and infrastructure spending to the tune of $1 trillion.
+For the markets, failure to rescind the healthcare bill will only have short-term ramifications, but will not have nefarious effects on more important bills, such as tax reforms and infrastructure spending to the tune of $1 trillion.

 Although the Republican gridlock remains a major threat to the remaining bills, there is generally more agreement on tax reform than there ever was for the healthcare bill.
 House speaker Ryan has crafted a template for tax cuts that calls for paring back personal income tax brackets from the current seven to three, lowering top individual tax rate from 39.6 to 33 percent and trimming corporate tax from 35 to 20 percent.
-Trump’s version is pretty much the same as Ryan’s, the only difference being he has proposed to bring corporate tax even lower to just 15 percent.
+Trump’s version is pretty much the same as Ryan’s, the only difference being he has proposed bringing corporate tax even lower, to just 15 percent.